pairen13368227StevenStevenson/realtime-decentralized-dashboard/helpArticles/advanced/delegatedMinting.md

 This allows you to keep DAM tokens offline in cold storage while using a web-based wallet to mint your FLUX tokens.

 You can choose any delegated address that will recognize FLUX token and is compatible with MetaMask.
-For example, you can lock-in DAM tokens and give your friend permission to mint your FLUX balance directly to their Ethereum address.
+For example, you can start a mint give your friend permission to mint your FLUX balance directly to their Ethereum address.

 # Step 1.

-Click Lock-In.
+Click Start Mint.

 ![Delegated Minting](../../helpArticles/assets/images/pngs/delegatedMinting/delegatedMinting1.png)

 # Step 2.
-At the next screen, enter the total DAM tokens you would like to lock.
+At the next screen, enter the total DAM tokens you would like to start your mint with.
 Then select the following Minting Address option:

 **"I want another address to mint FLUX on my behalf (Delegated Minter)"**